gabors-data-analysis/da-coding-python/lecture05-graphs-basics/README.md

   - use `color[x]` color values from a pre-defined list

 After completing [`matplotlib_intro.ipynb`](https://github.com/gabors-data-analysis/da-coding-python/blob/main/lecture05-graphs-basics/matplotlib_intro.ipynb) students should be able to:

+- the two key object in a `matplotlib` plot
+  - `Figure`
+  - `Axes`
+- set
+  - y-axis limits
+  - legends
+  - log scale
+- using a second axis
+- spacing between the bars and horizontal grids
+- chart within a chart

 ## Datasets used
 * [Hotel Europe](https://gabors-data-analysis.com/datasets/#hotels-europe)